 Over the time, I have learned the most efficient way to research visa requirements and find the information that I am looking for.
 I have put together a list of sources that you can rely on for your visa information.

-In the last 3 years I have traveled to a lot of countries and have applied for many visas.
+In the last 3 years, I have traveled to a lot of countries.
+I have applied for many visas.
 I have made phone calls and sent emails to consulates asking for requirements and procedures.
 I have spent a ton of time researching and consolidating visa information online.

 TIMATIC (Travel Information Manual Automatic) is an international database containing cross border passenger documentation requirements.
 All airlines and travel agents use this database to verify visa requirements.
 It is mandatory for all airlines to refer to this database as the fines levied by immigration authorities are very hefty.

 TIMATIC database is managed by IATA (International Air Transportation Association) and it can be integrated with back offices of travel agents and airlines.
-There is also a web version of it that is available externally.
+Here is United Airline’s TIMATIC interface.

 Ministry of Foreign Affairs website

 Pretty much every country these days have their own Ministry of Foreign Affairs website.
-They usually have a visa section dedicated to travelers willing to visit their country.
+They usually have a visa section dedicated to travelers interested in visiting their country.
 Here is an example, the visa section from the Foreign Affairs of Germany website.

 Do a quick search on the internet for the Foreign Affairs website of whichever country you are planning to travel.
 Quickly glance through the menu to find the visa section.